Referral Partners

 The report goes in the file.

-For clinical partners, the report informs treatment planning — it identifies the confirmed domain before intervention begins.
-For professional services partners, the report follows the engagement tradition you already operate in.
+The report follows the engagement tradition you already operate in.
 Engagement letter.
 Documented methodology.
 Professional liability.
 It does not enter a clinical record.
 It belongs in your file next to the forensic accounting finding, the operational diligence, and the financial analysis.

 CLOSE